igorwaw/web-advent/content/_index.md

 ## Getting help

-Is it OK to look at someone elses code?
+Is it OK to look at someone else's code?
 In my opinion, AoC is about two things: learning and having fun.
 If you're stuck, you get none.
-Looking at someone's code and implementing similar solution at least allows you to learn, and then you're free to go on to other tasks.
+Looking at someone's code and implementing a similar solution at least allows you to learn, and then you're free to go on to other tasks.

 Personally, I always tried to solve the tasks by myself first and in most cases, I managed.
 Even then I later googled for other solutions to see possible improvements.
-Every year, there are some really hard puzzles that you can't solve without knowing the right algorithm or math trick.
+Every year, there are some really hard puzzles that you can't solve without knowing the right algorithm or maths trick.

-One good source are Reddit threads, they generally show up as a first Google result for "advent of code year 20xx day yy".
+One good source is Reddit threads, they generally show up as a first Google result for "advent of code year 20xx day yy".
 An even better source, and an inspiration for my site, is [Dazbo’s Advent of Code Walkthroughs](https://aoc.just2good.co.uk/).